malikperang/splunk_learning/README.md

 ## Splunk Learning

 This repository intended to share my journey in learning Splunk.
-Feel free to follow and hopefully it will help some of the beginners to kickstart their journey in Big Data Orchestrations with Splunk.
+Feel free to follow and hopefully it will help some of the beginners to kickstart their journey in Machine Data Orchestrations with Splunk.

 ### Knowledge Prerequisites